lkj8389/PR-impwork/README.md

 # PR-impwork
-This is some implements of pattern classificaion course including perceptron,relaxation procedure,MSE,Fisher,Ho-kashyap,SVM,KNN
+some implements of pattern classificaion course including perceptron,relaxation procedure,MSE,Fisher,Ho-kashyap,SVM,KNN where SVM,KNN used sklearn package

+In each notebook,voter class is for voting,classifier class is for linear discription. you can read the iris example of using these object for understanding.